-Note: You need to enable this statement if the IBM supplied default of 365 DAYS is changed in the PW\REUSE\INTERVAL statement.
+Note: You need to enable this statement if the IBM supplied default of 365 DAYS is changed in the PW_REUSE_INTERVAL statement.

-The following entry should be entered in the text file in upper case, as required in the CONFIG\ DATADVH file.
+The following entry should be entered in the text file in upper case, as required in the CONFIG DATADVH file.

-PASSWORD CHANGE NOTIFICATION EXIT= DVHXPN EXEC
+PASSWORD_CHANGE_NOTIFICATION_EXIT= DVHXPN EXEC

-- · The keyword USER (if invoked in the user's virtual machine) or DIRMAINT (if invoked by the DIRMAINT virtual machine)
+- The keyword USER (if invoked in the user's virtual machine) or DIRMAINT (if invoked by the DIRMAINT virtual machine)

 - The command causing this notification: ADD, CHNGID-NEW, CHNGID-OLD, PURGE, PW, REPLACE, or SETPW

-- The target ID class (always USER)
+- The target ID class (USER or IDENTITY)

-- · The target ID
+- The target ID

-- · The target system affinity, usually \.
+- The target system affinity, usually .

-- · The new or old password.
+- The new or old password.